The Life Inside: Plot

-Raylan and Tim locate Jamie's husband and even the husband was unaware of her pregnancy.
+Raylan and Tim locate Jamie's husband, who was unaware of her pregnancy and insists that he cannot possibly be the father.
 They begin suspecting that a prison guard may be the father.
-They question prison guard Glenn Cosgrove (Kai Lennox), having obtained evidence that he hired Jess and Van to kill Jamie and stop the affair from being revealed.
-They drive to the house where Jamie is being held and where Jess has killed Van after a disagreement in the operation.
-They find Jess holding Jamie behind a couch and although Jess states that he is in a safe position, Tim manages to kill him from a distance.
+They question prison guard Glenn Cosgrove (Kai Lennox) in front of his wife Gayle (Christie Lynn Smith), having obtained evidence that he hired Timmons and Van to kill Jamie and sell the baby to stop his affair from being revealed.
+They drive to the house where Jamie is being held and where Jess has killed Van after Van attempted to free Jamie.
+They find Jess holding Jamie behind a couch threatening to kill her and her baby.
+While Raylan distracts him with conversation, Tim successfully shoots him in the head from a distance.

-Boyd visits Ava (Joelle Carter) after facing an injury at his job and Ava tends his wounds.
-At his office, Raylan is visited by Glenn's wife, Gayle (Christie Lynn Smith), who was wondering if it would be possible to adopt Jamie's baby as Gayle is unable to conceive.
+Boyd returns home after apparently being injured in bar fight.
+As Ava enters we realize he is staying at her house.
+Ava (Joelle Carter) helps him tend to his wounds, although the exact nature of their relationship remains undefined for the time being.
+Back at his office, Raylan is visited by Gayle, who was wondering if it would be possible to adopt Jamie's baby as Gayle is unable to conceive.
 Raylan tells her he will look at it.
 He returns to his hotel room, only to be visited by Gary (William Ragsdale).
 Gary explains to Raylan that he intends to win back Winona (Natalie Zea) after the whole Duffy incident and leaves.
 Raylan enters the room with a sleeping Winona, not telling her about his encounter with Gary outside.
-Raylan does not want to share the details of what happened in his day but Winona tells him she wants to know everything.
+Raylan does not want to share the details of what happened in his day but Winona tells him she wants to know everything, as his silence is the thing that she truly can’t stand.
 He starts by saying he talked to her husband outside.